$\mathbb{Q}$-Fano threefolds and Laurent inversion: A systematic approach in high codimension

 with the same stability condition as before.
 The singular charts on $Y$ are $U_{12}$, $U_{14}$, $U_{23}$, $U_{26}$, $U_{45}$ and $U_{46}$, where $U_{ij}=\{x_i, x_j\neq 0\}$.
 The ambient $Y$ is also singular along two curves $C_1=\{x_1=x_2=x_3=0\}$ and $C_2=\{x_4=x_5=x_6=0\}$.

 The situation is quite tame, as $Y$ is an orbifold - this is the case for many of the ambient spaces in Table \ref{tab1}, yet for very few in Table \ref{tab2}.
-The main issue is that $C_1$ or $C_2$ could be in the base locus of $L$: once we establish that a general section of $L$ has isolated singularities, they typically coincide with the GRDB prediction.
+The main issue is that $C_1$ or $C_2$ could be in the base locus of $L$: once we establish that a general section of $L$ has isolated singularities, they typically coincide with the singularities predicted by the GRDB \cite{BKFano3}.

 A general section $s\in H^0(Y,L)$ is This is a partial smoothing obtained by adding monomials in $\cO_Y(2,0)$ to the toric equation $x_{1}^{2}+x_{5}x_{6}=0$.
 Thus $X=V(s)$ is quasi-smooth: it is enough to check this using the Jacobian criterion, making sure its potential singularities all lie in the unstable locus.